 - Sutton, S.B.
 Cambridge Reconsidered: Three and a Half Centuries on the Charles.
 Cambridge, Mass.: MIT Press, 1976.
 A popular history of the city published for the bicentennial.

 For specific questions about the Commission's archival collections, digitization plans, or library contents, please contact Emily Gonzalez, CHC Archivist.

 Would you like to donate materials to the Commission's archive?
 We welcome all types of archival donations related to Cambridge history, especially materials related to the built environment of Cambridge, and the history of Cambridge businesses and industry.
 Examples of items we accept: photographs, postcards, family or business papers, organizational records, objects.
-We do not accept textiles.
+We do not accept textiles or most commemorative plates.
 E-mail firstname.lastname@example.org or call 617-349-4070 for more information.